 The purpose of life is to thrive.
 To thrive means to do better than merely survive.
 All life everywhere is seeking to thrive, not merely humans who agree that this is the purpose of life.
 Those who believe that the purpose of life is to gain admission into heaven, do so because they conceive of heaven as a place where people thrive.
 Two concepts related to thrive are flourish and prosper.
 Flourishing implies physical vitality and growth; a flourishing plant is a thriving plant.
 Prosperity implies material wealth, and would be used to describe a person, but not a plant.
 The opposite of thrive is languish.

 We are the only Earthly species capable of philosophy.
 We thrive by virtue of productive work, and produce by means of our conceptual minds.
 We languish without knowledge, but we are born ignorant, and must learn everything that we are to know.
 The evolutionary purpose of knowledge is action.
 Evolution's purposes often conflict with our own; it metaphorically wants us to reproduce, so it gives us associated instincts, but many people don't give a whit what evolution wants.
 Yet its mechanisms and machinations remain in our psyche, our constant companions.
 All of our ancestors reproduced.
 It's not survival of the fittest; it's reproduction of the thriving.
 Evolution metaphorically wants us to learn useful things, so it gives us curiosity, which makes learning fun, and we end up learning useless things just for fun.
 Curiosity is the instinct for learning.
 Err on the side of curiosity, but temper curiosity with wisdom.
 Learning is a form of productive work, but not all areas of knowledge are equally important.
+The purpose of college is career.
 One important area of knowledge is ethics, the branch of philosophy whose purpose is to put into words the basic principles to consider when answering the question "What should I do?"
 This question is as permanent as your life, as inevitable as the passage of time.

 A corrected mistake ceases to exist; an evaded mistake lives forever.
 It is no virtue to be consistent with one's past mistakes.
 Know that you are good and be an example of yourself.
 Hell--and heaven--and purgatory--is living with yourself.
 If you make it so that people should hate you, it's small consolation that they don't know it--you know it, and it's hell living with that knowledge.
 Eschew vices: the difference between zero and one is that of principle; the difference between one and two is arbitrary.
 Form happy memories; they are a tonic against despair and nourish a benevolent sense of life.